To see use of the translation flags, and translated subtitles on Youtube videos, Play Video Here . Videos only play from English pages.

 then back to Naxos for the remainder of our holiday - never long enough !

-Here are the places we slept: Aosta in north-west Italy, Jeselo near Venice in the east, then Vienna in Austria - after attending the robot boat event at Breitenbrunn.
+Here are some places we slept: Aosta in north-west Italy, Jeselo near Venice in the east, then Vienna in Austria - after attending the robot boat event at Breitenbrunn.
+But read on ...

 ... the view of Etna from the balcony